shamoons/Jarvis/README.md

 # Jarvis - Your AI Desk Buddy

-A voice-activated AI assistant that uses Llama for natural language processing.
+A voice-activated AI assistant that uses TinyLlama for natural language processing.
 Built to run efficiently on Raspberry Pi.

 ## Setup